jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 #### Creating a User-Provided Service

-Now that we have PCF Dev and a small VMware GemFire cluster up and running, it is time to create a user-provided service to the external, standalone VMware GemFire cluster that we started in [step 2](#cloudfoundry-geode-cluster).
+Now that we have PCF Dev and a small [vmware-gemfire-name] cluster up and running, it is time to create a user-provided service to the external, standalone [vmware-gemfire-name] cluster that we started in [step 2](#cloudfoundry-geode-cluster).

 As mentioned, PCF Dev offers MySQL, Redis and RabbitMQ services (among others).
-However, to use VMware GemFire in the same capacity as you would Pivotal Cloud Cache when running in a production-grade PCF environment, you need to create a user-provided service for the standalone VMware GemFire cluster.
+However, to use [vmware-gemfire-name] in the same capacity as you would Pivotal Cloud Cache when running in a production-grade PCF environment, you need to create a user-provided service for the standalone [vmware-gemfire-name] cluster.

 To do so, run the following `cf` CLI command: